JovanyCardozaAguilar/rss_feed_go_lang/README.md

 # youtube_rss_feed
-Made with Go and Next.js
+Made with Go,  Next.js, and Firebase